Isaac L. Ellwood

 Isaac Leonard Ellwood (August 3, 1833 – September 11, 1910) was an American rancher, businessman and barbed wire entrepreneur.

 Early life

 Ellwood was born in Salt Springville, New York.
 His first taste of business came as a young boy when he began selling sauerkraut.
 In 1851, Ellwood, like many others, headed west to the California Gold Rush.
+He was the brother of United States Representative Reuben Ellwood.

 DeKalb, Illinois

 Ellwood found some success in California and returned east in 1855, to DeKalb, Illinois, where he opened a hardware and implements store.
 On January 27, 1859, Ellwood married Harriet Augusta Miller; the couple would ultimately have seven children.
 As Ellwood rose to prominence he began acquiring farm properties in and around DeKalb, Illinois.
 After the Civil War ended he began to import Percheron draft horses, many from France.
 Eventually, this resulted in a 3400 acre stock farm near DeKalb.

 Birth of barbed wire

 In late 1872, Waterman, Illinois farmer Henry Rose developed a wire fence with an attached wooden strip containing projecting wire points to dissuade encroaching livestock.
 He patented his fence in May, 1873 and exhibited it at the DeKalb County Fair that summer.
 This prompted Ellwood along with other DeKalb area residents Jacob Haish and Joseph Glidden to work on improving the concept.
 Ellwood patented a type of barbed wire in February 1874, but ever the businessman, concluded that Joseph Glidden's design was superior to his.
 He purchased one-half interest in Glidden's invention in July 1874.
 Glidden's patent issued in November, and together they formed the Barb Fence Company.
 In a few years, Glidden sold his half of that business to others, while retaining royalties from his patent.

-Ellwood continued in the manufacture of barbed wire as I.L.
-Ellwood Manufacturing Company.
+Ellwood continued in the manufacture of barbed wire as Ellwood Manufacturing Company.
 In the beginning they produced two-strand, twisted barbed wire in the back of Ellwood's hardware store.
 The business was quickly successful.
 Ellwood's hiring of John Warne Gates as a salesman propelled sales of barbed wire in Texas.

 Ranchers in the west found barbed wire fencing useful and much needed.
 As demand rose sharply, the company expanded, reorganized and merged and a successful Ellwood began construction on his Victorian mansion, the Ellwood House.

-In 1881, I.L.
-Ellwood Manufacturing became Superior Barbed Wire Company under an expansion and reorganization plan.
+In 1881, Ellwood Manufacturing became Superior Barbed Wire Company under an expansion and reorganization plan.
 Seventeen years later the company would merge in the creation of John Warne Gates' American Steel and Wire monopoly, which was a predecessor of United States Steel.